Curvature-weighted spectra anticipate dissipation peaks in decaying three-dimensional turbulence: Conclusions

 Several directions remain open.
-The viscosity-variation TGV runs in Sec.~\ref{subsec:results_viscosity} provide a first indication of Reynolds-number (viscosity) dependence: the ordering persists at lower viscosity but can break at higher viscosity, where viscous damping suppresses the early-time advance of the curvature-weighted peak scale.
+The viscosity-variation TGV runs in Sec.~\ref{subsec:results_viscosity} provide a first indication of Reynolds-number and scale-separation dependence: the precursor ordering remains clear when the decay develops a sufficiently extended small-scale range, but it need not persist once the accessible scale separation becomes too limited.
 A systematic map of the lead time $\Delta t_{k\varepsilon}=t_\varepsilon-t_k$ versus Reynolds number, viscosity, and initial spectral content remains an important direction, as does testing the precursor in statistically stationary forced turbulence and exploring extensions to anisotropic or multi-physics settings.
 These studies will help delineate the generality and practical scope of curvature-weighted precursors in turbulent flows.